 1753 S. 68th St., (414) 257-1400

-If you're looking for a solid bar to watch the game, Dopp's is a good bet.
-But, it's also a good place to grab a plate of bar food.
 The menu includes a solid selection of burgers and sandwiches, some served up with fries and mini candy bars.
-They're also one of the only brick and mortar spots where you can find authentic Polish pierogi made by Stuffed, the popular local food truck.
+It is also one of the only brick and mortar spots where you can find authentic Polish pierogi made by the popular Stuffed food truck.

 Double B’s BBQ